Research by Topic

 When will UAP records be transferred to NARA?

-How will UAP records be transferred to NARA?
+How are UAP records transferred to NARA?

 For any publicly releasable records that include redactions, agencies must simultaneously transfer redacted and unredacted copies to NARA.
 NARA will only accept digital versions of UAP records.
 UAP records transferred to NARA in accordance with the Act will be part of Record Group 615, Unidentified Anomalous Phenomena Records Collection.
-Agencies will work with NARA to transfer records through established procedures for accessioning electronic records.
+Agencies will work with NARA to transfer records through established procedures for accessioning electronic records

 All copies of UAP records submitted to NARA in accordance with the Act must be digital.
 NARA will make publicly releasable copies of these records available online in the National Archives Catalog.
 Digital copies will initially be available onsite in the research complex at the National Archives at College Park via public-access computers until they are available online in the National Archives Catalog.
+Visit Record Group 615: Unidentified Anomalous Phenomena Records Collection for information on records that are available now in the National Archives Catalog